 No, really that’s enough.
 Right?

 Interested to experience it yourself?
-Click the button below to grab it today.
+Click the special link below to grab it today.
 You’ll be happy to know that it costs only $49 for 1 year of support and updates.

 Any good news?